ogobrecht/plex/README.md

 FUNCTION backapp
 (
-  p_app_id                   IN NUMBER DEFAULT NULL,   -- If not provided we simply skip the APEX app export. p_app_public_reports       IN BOOLEAN DEFAULT TRUE,  -- Include public reports in your application export. p_app_private_reports      IN BOOLEAN DEFAULT FALSE, -- Include private reports in your application export. p_app_report_subscriptions IN BOOLEAN DEFAULT FALSE, -- Include IRt or IG subscription settings in your application export. p_app_translations         IN BOOLEAN DEFAULT TRUE,  -- Include translations in your application export. p_app_subscriptions        IN BOOLEAN DEFAULT TRUE,  -- Include component subscriptions. p_app_original_ids         IN BOOLEAN DEFAULT FALSE, -- Include original workspace id, application id and component ids. p_app_packaged_app_mapping IN BOOLEAN DEFAULT FALSE, -- Include mapping between the application and packaged application if it exists.
+  p_app_id                   IN NUMBER DEFAULT NULL,   -- If not provided we simply skip the APEX app export. p_app_public_reports       IN VARCHAR2 DEFAULT 'Y',  -- Include public reports in your application export. p_app_private_reports      IN VARCHAR2 DEFAULT 'N',  -- Include private reports in your application export. p_app_report_subscriptions IN VARCHAR2 DEFAULT 'N',  -- Include IRt or IG subscription settings in your application export. p_app_translations         IN VARCHAR2 DEFAULT 'Y',  -- Include translations in your application export. p_app_subscriptions        IN VARCHAR2 DEFAULT 'Y',  -- Include component subscriptions. p_app_original_ids         IN VARCHAR2 DEFAULT 'N',  -- Include original workspace id, application id and component ids. p_app_packaged_app_mapping IN VARCHAR2 DEFAULT 'N',  -- Include mapping between the application and packaged application if it exists.

-  p_include_object_ddl       IN BOOLEAN DEFAULT TRUE,  -- Include DDL of current user/schema and its objects. p_object_prefix            IN VARCHAR2 DEFAULT NULL, -- Filter the schema objects with the provided object prefix.
+  p_include_object_ddl       IN VARCHAR2 DEFAULT 'Y',  -- Include DDL of current user/schema and its objects. p_object_prefix            IN VARCHAR2 DEFAULT NULL, -- Filter the schema objects with the provided object prefix.

-  p_include_data             IN BOOLEAN DEFAULT FALSE, -- Include CSV data of each table. p_data_max_rows            IN NUMBER DEFAULT 1000,   -- Maximal number of rows per table.
+  p_include_data             IN VARCHAR2 DEFAULT 'N',  -- Include CSV data of each table. p_data_max_rows            IN NUMBER DEFAULT 1000,   -- Maximal number of rows per table.

-  p_debug                    IN BOOLEAN DEFAULT FALSE  -- Generate plex_backapp_log.md in the root of the zip file.
+  p_debug                    IN VARCHAR2 DEFAULT 'N'   -- Generate plex_backapp_log.md in the root of the zip file.
 ) RETURN BLOB;
 ```